Orthogonal array: Examples

+This example has index λ = 3.

 Trivial examples

+An array consisting of all k-tuples of a v-set, arranged so that the k-tuples are rows, automatically ("trivially") has strength k, and so is an OA(vk, k, v, k).

-Any t-(v, t, λ) orthogonal array would be considered trivial since they are easily constructed by simply listing all the t-tuples of the v-set λ times.
+Any OA(N, k, v, k) would be considered trivial since such arrays are easily constructed by simply listing all the k-tuples of the v-set λ times.

-Mutually orthogonal latin squares
+Mutually orthogonal Latin squares

-A 2-(v,k,1) orthogonal array is equivalent to a set of k − 2 mutually orthogonal Latin squares of order v.

-Index one, strength 2 orthogonal arrays are also known as Hyper-Graeco-Latin square designs in the statistical literature.
+An OA(n2, 3, n, 2) is equivalent to a Latin square of order n.
+For k ≤ n+1, an OA(n2, k, n, 2) is equivalent to a set of k − 2 mutually orthogonal Latin squares of order n.
+Such index one, strength 2 orthogonal arrays are also known as Hyper-Graeco-Latin square designs in the statistical literature.

-Let A be a strength 2, index 1 orthogonal array on a v-set of elements, identified with the set of natural numbers {1,...,v}.
-Chose and fix, in order, two columns of A, called the indexing columns.
-All ordered pairs (i, j) with 1 ≤ i, j ≤ v appear exactly once in the rows of the indexing columns.
-Take any other column of A and create a square array whose entry in position (i,j) is the entry of A in this column in the row that contains (i, j) in the indexing columns of A. The resulting square is a Latin square of order v.
-For example, consider the 2-(3,4,1) orthogonal array:
+Let A be a strength 2, index 1 orthogonal array on an n-set of elements, identified with the set of natural numbers {1,...,n}.
+Choose and fix, in order, two columns of A, called the indexing columns.
+Because the strength is 2 and the index is 1, all ordered pairs (i, j) with 1 ≤ i, j ≤ n appear exactly once in the rows of the indexing columns.
+Here i and j will in turn index the rows and columns of a n×n square.
+Take any other column of A and fill the (i, j) cell of this square with the entry that is in this column of A and in the row of A whose indexing columns contain (i, j).
+The resulting square is a Latin square of order n.
+For example, consider this OA(9, 4, 3, 2):